SUBMARINEMUSEUMS.ORG

 USS Cod (SS-224) maneuvering room, by forum member Paul Farace SUBMARINEMUSEUMS.ORG forum member and amateur radio enthusiast Bill Chaikin (username "KA8VIT") was kind enough to share his videos of the USS Cod in Cleveland, OH.
 Visit KA8VIT's USS Cod Videos page to see some great video footage, even a 25 minute video tour of the entire boat!
 The videos will give you an idea of what all you can see by visiting a submarine museum.

-Save Our Submarines USS Marlin (SST-2) at Freedom Park in Omaha, NE, by Bill Lee The "Restoration Supporter - Preserving Our Heritage" patch you see to your left was designed by Lockwood Internet Base members and is sold to support a specific submarine museum boat as chosen annually by Lockwood Internet Base.
-The patches are available for purchasing by individuals and are also available for purchasing by other bases or submarine museums in bulk at wholesale prices to be resold for fund raising.
-Contact LIB storekeeper Ron Martini at rontini@bresnan.net for more information on bulk purchasing.
+Save Our Submarines USS Marlin (SST-2) at Freedom Park in Omaha, NE, by Bill Lee The "Restoration Supporter - Preserving Our Heritage" patch you see to your left was originally designed by Lockwood Internet Base, USSVI, members and was sold to support a specific submarine museum boat as chosen annually by Lockwood Internet Base.

 USSVI LIB Restoration Supporter HNSA USSVWWII